lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ```solidity
 function renounceOwnership() public;
 ```

+MUST be called only by `owner()`.

-Renounces ownership of the contract in 2 steps.
-Can only be called by the owner.
+MUST renounce ownership of the contract if and only if the `renounceOwnership(..)` function is called twice.

-MUST save current `block.number` to `_lastBlock` in first phase.
+The second call MUST happen after a delay of 100 blocks from the first `renounceOwnership(..)` call.

+If the second call was not done in another 100 blocks after the delay, the renounce ownership phase should be reset.

-MUST emit a [`RenounceOwnershipInitiated`](#renounceownershipinitiated) event during the first phase.
+MUST emit a [`RenounceOwnershipInitiated`](#renounceownershipinitiated) event in the first call.

-MUST renounce ownership of the contract if and only if the `block.number` is bigger than `_lastBlock + 100` and smaller than `_lastBlock + 200`.

-MUST emit [`OwnershipTransferred`](https://eips.ethereum.org/EIPS/eip-173#specification) event during the second phase.
+MUST emit [`OwnershipTransferred`](https://eips.ethereum.org/EIPS/eip-173#specification) event after successfully renouncing ownership.

 #### fallback